-Cruises from Heidelberg to Mannheim and Worms on the Rhine and back are on most Wednesdays and Sundays during the high season.
-Cruises from Mannheim to Neckarsteinach via Heidelberg is possible most Saturdays.
+Cruises from Heidelberg to Mannheim and Worms on the Rhine and back are usually on Wednesdays and Sundays during the high season.
+Cruises from Mannheim to Neckarsteinach via Heidelberg are possible most Saturdays.
 Occasionally, the cruise may start or end in Worms.

 Approximate Travel Times in Minutes Between Stops on the Neckar & Rhine Rivers